About Minority Landowner

 As area forester, Harris served Henrico County and the City of Richmond.
-He worked one on one with private landowners, preparing forest management plans, and providing assistance on timber harvesting, reforestation, managing wildlife, and recreational opportunities, protecting and improving water quality and improving forest aesthetics.
+He worked one-on-one with private landowners preparing forest management plans; providing assistance on timber harvesting, reforestation, managing wildlife, and recreational opportunities; protecting and improving water quality; and improving forest aesthetics.
 Harris was also responsible for managing the forest fire control, insect and disease control, and the urban and community forestry programs within his work areas.

-In his position, Harris also served as the Division’s Title VI coordinator and outreach coordinator, working in partnership with the U.S. Forest Service.
+In his position, Harris also served as the Division’s outreach coordinator.
 He led the Division’s diversity efforts by recruiting and hiring forestry students and graduates from Tuskegee University and Alabama A&M University.

 Harris resigned from the Division of Forest Resources in 2005 to reestablish Cierra Publishing Company, a company he first started in 1993.
-He began publishing Minority Landowner Magazine in 2005 and serves as publisher and editor.
-Minority Landowner chronicles the challenges and successes of minority farmers, ranchers and forest landowners across the country, with a mission of providing information to help them improve productivity of their land management operation, which can lead to increased profitability, thus increasing the chances they will be able to maintain ownership of their land.
+He began publishing Minority Landowner Magazine in 2006 and serves as publisher and editor.
+Minority Landowner chronicles the challenges and successes of minority farmers, ranchers and forest landowners across the country.
+Its mission is to provide information to help them improve productivity of their land management operation, which can lead to increased profitability, thus increasing the chances they will maintain ownership of their land.

-He also serves as a consultant, designing and facilitating minority landowner forestry workshops in North Carolina and South Carolina; USDA Natural Resources Conservation Service agriculture workshops for farmers in South Carolina and Texas; USDA Forest Service Southern Research Station forestry workshops in Mississippi and Georgia; and mobile information technology workshops designed for farmers and landowners in Florida, South Carolina, Georgia, Tennessee, Virginia and Mississippi.
-He’s invited to speak nationally, recently delivering a keynote at the 15th North American Agroforestry Conference on the campus of Virginia Tech.
+He also serves as a consultant and has designed and facilitated minority landowner forestry workshops; USDA Natural Resources Conservation Service farmer workshops; USDA Forest Service Southern Research Station forestry workshops; and mobile information technology workshops designed for farmers and landowners.
+He’s been invited to speak nationally, including a keynote at the 15th North American Agroforestry Conference.

 Harris is a North Carolina Registered Forester, a Fellow of the Natural Resources Leadership Institute and a Certified Public Manager.
-He served on the Woodlands Committee of the American Forest Foundation and is a past Board member of the Conservation Trust for North Carolina, an organization that supports over 20 local land trusts across the state.
+He served on the Woodlands Committee of the American Forest Foundation and is a past Board member of the Conservation Trust for North Carolina.